coolbreeze413/qorc-onion-apps/qorc_gpiocontroller_wb/README.rst

 Run Code
 --------

-Once the board is flashed, and reset, you should see a banner like below on the serial terminal:
+Once the board is flashed, and reset, you should see a pattern of 3 PINK BLINKs (after the flashing BLUE LED pattern put out by the bootloader as usual) indicating the code has loaded and started execution (FPGA and M4)

+This pattern of 3 PINK BLINKs is executed using the eFPGA based GPIO Controller Design itself.

+This can be see in the code of `main.c <src/main.c#L83-L100>`__

+This is followed by a banner like the below on the serial terminal:

 ::